markcal31/osticket-prereqs/README.md

 <br>- Set Permissions to “Read” only: C:\inetpub\wwwroot\osTicket\include\ost-config.php </b>
 </p>

-Congradulations!  osTicket is now ready for use!
+Congratulations!  osTicket is now ready for use!